Fast Biconnectivity Restoration in Multi-Robot Systems for Robust Communication Maintenance

 \section{Movement Minimization}

-The EA algorithm determines the set of edges that needs to be augmented to $G(X)$ to make it biconnected.
-The MM problem aims to move the robots to new positions such that the edges returned by the EA algorithm is realized.
+The MM problem aims to move the robots to new positions such that the edges returned by the EA algorithm are realized.
 The input to the MM problem is the set of robot positions $X$, $h$, and the augmentation set $E_a$ which contains edges that are not in $G(X)$.
 The MM problem aims to move the robots such that the existing edges of $G(X)$ are retained, and each pair of robots in $E_a$ becomes directly connected, while the maximum movement of the robots is minimized.
-We propose two algorithms to solve the MM problem as follows.
+We propose two algorithms for the MM problem as follows.